shazzad/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 2.4.1 =
+* New: Added search and select option for list block.
 = 2.4.0 =
 * Fixed: Previous pagination link were not showing on page 2.
 * Fixed: Default 10 lists per page were showing on block editor list select.
 Made it to 100.